-

 There are a handful of reasons you’ll want to check your credit score regularly:

-Remove wrongful penalties related to collections.
+- Remove wrongful penalties related to collections.
 If you have some debts that have gone into collections, they’ll likely show up on your credit report.
-However, effective July 1, 2022, paid medical debt is no longer included on credit reports.
-Contact the credit bureau if your paid medical debt is still on your report and hurting your credit score.
+However, effective July 1, 2022, paid medical debt is no longer included on credit reports, and medical debt under $500 can not impact your credit reports/scores.

 While FICO and VantageScore group their credit scores differently, they both use a credit score range from 300 to 850.
 A good credit score is closer to 850, while a bad score is closer to 300.
 Here’s how FICO groups credit scores: